-Some Peek in the Stacks blog posts are authored by CSUN students who work in Special Collections and Archives in the Oviatt Library.
+Some Peek in the Stacks blog posts are authored by CSUN students who work in Special Collections and Archives.
 This week's post was written by Deana Garcia.
 Deana is an English major in her junior year, currently pursuing a single subject teaching credential in English.

 Frank del Olmo was a Los Angeles Times journalist, editorial columnist, and editor who focused on Latin American affairs and the concerns of the local Latino community.
 The Frank del Olmo Collection documents a wide variety of topics, including the Chicano Student Youth Movement and Chicano Moratorium, discrimination and human rights violations, drugs and gang activity, the incorporation of East Los Angeles, Education, Latinos in American politics, Mexican Americans/Latinos of Los Angeles, Minorities in the press, police brutality, the United Farm Workers Movement, U.S.-Mexico/Latin American relations, and immigration.